Tracking vs. Monitoring: Key Differences Explained

 Healthcare

-If you work at a hospital or doctor's office in the U.S., there's a law called HIPAA.
+If you work at a hospital or doctor's office in the U.S., there's an employee protection law called HIPAA.
 This law tells companies how they need to keep track of health records on computers.

 Finance

-Banks and financial institutions have special groups (like the SEC and FINRA) that watch how they handle messages.
-These businesses need to keep information private and follow rules about saving records.
+Banks and financial institutions have special groups like the SEC and FINRA.
+They watch how messages are handled.
+These businesses need to keep information private.
+And follow the regulatory requirements about saving records.

 Transportation & Logistics

 Companies that have truck drivers can use GPS to see where their trucks are.
+They require constant surveillance.
 But they need to follow worker privacy rules and be fair about how they do this.

 Tracking or Monitoring: Which One Works for You?